van-richard/CodingNotes/_sources/index.md

+# CodingNotes

 I wish someone had given me this in the first year of my Ph.D.

 ![](_static/welcome.png)

-These notes serve as a guide for:
+These notes contain tips for:

 **Programming**
 - Bash Scripting